global-asp/asp-source/en/0357_mwari-and-the-ogre.md

 ##
 She took the axe and entered into the forest.
-As she started cutting the fallen tree into pieces she heard a big sound asking,” who is touching my firewood?”
+As she started cutting the fallen tree into pieces she heard a big sound asking," who is touching my firewood?"

 ##
 Mwari was so scared, she tried